 Skip to Main Content

-Customer expectations are higher than ever: 60% of customers say that now, after the crises of the past few years, they have higher customer service standards.
+The evidence is clear: 61% of customers say that they would switch to a competitor after only one bad experience.
 The expectation, regardless of demographics, is that businesses should understand and anticipate their customers’ needs, without requiring the customer to spend much time or energy communicating them.

 While many businesses are scrambling to meet these expectations, according to a TalkDesk market study, only 11% of customers think that businesses take their feedback seriously.
 One ongoing issue factoring into this impression is that, for many companies, customer data is siloed across disparate systems.
 It’s hard for a business to prove they are taking customer feedback into account if your support team can’t easily access the same customer data as your marketing team.